 Are baby sunglasses necessary?

 Sure, babies in sunglasses are adorable, but do the wee ones really need sunglasses?
 To put it simply, yes.
+While everyone should protect their eyes from the sun’s damaging rays, it’s particularly important for babies’ vision, as their eyes and the delicate skin around them are much more sensitive.

-Baby sunglasses protect your child’s eyes now and as they grow and can also play a role in developing lifelong sun-healthy habits — even from a very young age.
+Baby sunglasses protect your child’s eyes now and as they grow, and can also play a role in developing lifelong sun-healthy habits — even from a very young age.

 That’s why it’s so important to choose sunglasses with effective UV protection (which can help prevent long-term damage) that fit and feel good so that your baby will actually wear them.